 Is Carbonated Water Healthy?

 If you are a fan of fizz filled drinks like coca cola or other flavored sodas, natural sparkling water proved to be way better than them heath wise.
 However, read the ingredient before you buy sparkling water.
 If you see sugar, artificial sweeteners or artificial coloring (typically used as flavoring or as a preservative) on the label, skip the bubbly water and opt for tap water instead.
 Also, keep in mind that carbonated water is more acidic in our mouths than flat water.
+Make sure to calculate your water intake to keep your body hydrated the right amount.

 Does Carbonated Water Hydrate like Regular Water?